psychoinformatics-de/ipsy-docs/source/internal/data_center/power.rst

 We do not have much battery backup capacity, so only critical equipment is protected.
 In the event of a power outage, all other servers will crash -- hard.

-.. note:: Neither of these UPSs are active at the moment.
-This should change soon.
-(23.05.2013).

 * APC Smart-UPS SC 1000

  - protects only the Management and Data switches

-* APC Smart-UPS 3000VA
+* Eaton 3000VA

- - protects only Medusa
+ - protects only Medusa and Flatbed
  - will shutdown Medusa if power outage exceeds a few minutes